ivyfung1/FAQs/README.md

 **Q** How to configure the websocket duration for node?
 **A** You may set `maxConnectionAge` at `config-node.properties`.

-**Q** How to get the raw public key string (64 characters) from a BIP0032 serialized (66 characters) representation of it?
-**A** Dropping the first 2 characters (first byte) will do.
-Please refer to https://github.com/nemfoundation/nem2-hd-wallets/blob/master/src/ExtendedKey.ts#L301

 ## API
 **Q:** Does Catapult has API Key feature to secure REST API?
 **A:** No, it works the same as NIS1 in which you just call the endpoints.
 No API Key needed.